Gravityy/The_Distance_Between_Two_Points/README.md

 # The_Distance_Between_Two_Points
-A program that computes distance between two points.
+A C program that computes distance between two points.